 Portrait Signs gallery talks in ASL are offered monthly, and by request.
 Visit the Access Programs page for details.

 Visitors Who are Blind or Have Low Vision

 Service animals are welcome in the museum.

-Portrait InSight gallery talks incorporating verbal description and tactile objects are offered twice a month, and by request.
+Portrait InSight gallery talks incorporating verbal description and tactile objects are offered monthly, and by request.
 Visit the Access Programs page for more information.